Gutek8134/AID-dice-rolling/README.md

 Creates a character with given stats.
 There can be additional whitespace around "=" sign, but nowhere else.

+You can specify hp and level the same way.

 Allowed characters for the characters' names are: all latin characters, numbers,<br>
 whitespace characters and ' (apostrophe).